craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Lore/Custom Diseases.md

  - Your Walking Speed is increased by 10'.
  - You have Advantage on Perception Checks that rely on hearing or smell.
  - You have Resistance to Bludgeoning, Piercing, or Slashing damage from non-magical or non-silver weapons.
- - You have two Natural Weapons, a Strength-based Bite Attack (2d6) and a Strength-based Claw Attack (1d8).
+ - You have two Natural Weapons, a Strength-based **Bite Attack** (2d6) and a Strength-based **Claw Attack** (1d8).
 When you make an Attack as an Action using one of your Natural Weapons, you may use your Bonus Action to make an Attack using the other Natural Weapon.
  - At the beginning of your turn, if you have not dissuaded your *Bloodlust*, make a Wisdom Saving Throw to dissuade your *Bloodlust*.
 If you fail, you must make an Attack against a creature of the DM's choice during this turn.
-Otherwise, you have dissuaded your B
+Otherwise, you have dissuaded your *Bloodlust* and can act 'as normal' until you regain *Bloodlust*.
  - If you have dissuaded your *Bloodlust*, you may spend an Action to return to your true form.
  - When you are reduced to 0 or fewer Hit Points, you are forcibly returned to your true form.
  - When you return to your true form, you gain a point of Exhaustion.
  - When you reduce a living humanoid creature to 0 or fewer hit points...
 	 - If you dissuaded your *Bloodlust*, you gain a Houndish Progression.
+Then, if you have 10 or more Houndish Progression, your Lycanthropy advances to Stage Two-A.
 	 - If you have not dissuaded your *Bloodlust*, you gain a Mongrel Progression, and if you considered that creature an Ally, you lose three Houndish Progression.

-At the beginning of the Lycanthrope's turn, if they are *Transformed with Bloodlust*, they may make a Wisdom Saving Throw (the DC of which is set by your DM) to dissuade their *Bloodlust* and regain control of themselves.
-If they fail, they must make an Attack against a creature of the DM's choice during this turn.
-If they succeed, their *Bloodlust* subsides, and the Lycanthrope regains control of themselves.

-When the Lycanthrope reduces a living humanoid creature to 0 or fewer hit points while they are *Transformed*, if they have dissuaded their *Bloodlust*, they gain a Houndish Progression.
-Otherwise, they gain a Mongrel Progression.
-Then, if they have 10 or more Houndish Progression, the disease progresses to Stage Two-A, or if they have 10 or more Mongrel Progression, the disease progresses to Stage Two-B.
+Then, if you have 10 or more Mongrel Progression, your Lycanthropy advances to Stage Two-B.

 #### Stage Two-A, 'Houndish'
-At Stage Two-A, the Lycanthrope has experienced a number of *Transformations*, during which they have shown a level of control over their *Bloodlust*.
+At Stage Two-A, the Lycanthrope has experienced a number of *Transformations*, during which they have shown that they control their *Bloodlust*, rather than it controlling them.

+A Houndish Lycanthrope

 #### Stage Two-B, 'Mongrel'
+At Stage Two-B, the Lycanthrope has experienced a number of *Transformations*, during which they have failed to control their *Bloodlust*.